This post may contain affiliate links. Please see my disclosure policy for details.

 Legends surrounding the sauna

-I love reading about folklore and legends and Finland have so many around the Sauna.
-Here’s some of my favourite findings;
+I love reading about folklore and legends and Finland has so many around the Sauna.
+Here are some of my favourite findings;

 - In folklore the Saunatonttu, or sauna elf, is believed to be spirit who lives in the sauna and if you don’t treat him with respect by leaving him food he could cause trouble for you.
 Even today, people honour the tradition of leaving him a bowl of porridge at Yule Tide.
 I guess it’s similar to leaving cookies for Santa or carrots for his reindeer!